Birds Florida

 Snail Kite With Dark Plumage, Hooked Beak, And Broad Wings Soaring Over Freshwater Wetlands

-The Snail Kite Is A Specialized Raptor With A Sharply Hooked Beak Adapted For Extracting Apple Snails From Their Shells Males Are Slate gray With White Rumps While Females Are Brown With Streaked Underparts.
+The Snail Kite Is A Specialized Raptor With A Sharply Hooked Beak Adapted For Extracting Apple Snails From Their Shells.
+Males Are Slate Gray With White Rumps While Females Are Brown With Streaked Underparts.
 This Species Is Highly Dependent On Wetland Habitats Rich In Apple Snails.

 Tricolored Heron